mdj20130907/mdj20130907.github.io/laravel.com/8.x/02_Architecture Concepts/01_Request Lifecycle.md

 ## Service Providers
 - configured in the `config/app.php` configuration file's `providers` array
-- Laravel will iterate through this list of providers and `instantiate` each of them. `register` the `boot`
+- Laravel will iterate through this list of providers and `instantiate` each of them. `register` then `boot`

 ## Routing
 - `App\Providers\RouteServiceProvider`